 Use our multimedia maps, and explore the family pictures, archival material, and personal stories of 21 Jewish Holocaust survivors to get a unique insight into Europe’s rich Jewish heritage, and to discover sites of Jewish life in towns in Moldova, Ukraine, Belarus and Lithuania.

-Maly Trastsianets is amongst the less-known killing sites that were used during the Second World War, largely because there were very few survivors.
-It consisted of three parts: The forced labour camp on the site of a former collective farm, the murder site in Blahauschyna and the cremation site in the forest Shashkouka.
+Maly Trastsianets is one of the lesser known killing sites used during the Second World War, mainly because there were very few survivors.
+It consisted of three parts; the forced labour camp on the site of a former collective farm, the murder site in Blahauschyna and the cremation site in the forest Shashkouka.

 Originally used as a labor camp after the invasion by Nazi Germany, mass shootings began in the spring of 1942 in the Blahauschyna Forest, about 13 kilometers from Minsk and not far from the village of Maly Trastsianets.
-The territory was quickly turned into a killing site and was in operation between May 1942 and June 1944, before the Red Army arrived.
+The territory was quickly turned into a killing site, operating between May 1942 and June 1944, before the Red Army arrived.

 Official numbers of victims killed at Maly Trastsianets differ.
 The highest estimate was given by the Extraordinary State Comission that first investigated mass murder here in 1944, with 206,500 victims.
 Although this number is prevalent in Belarusian memory culture, it is thought to be exaggerated.
 Modern historians such as Christan Gerlach estimate the number of victims killed by the Nazis and their collaborators to be closer to 60,000 individuals.